nodeshift/nodejs-reference-architecture/docs/development/npm-proxy.md

 ## Recommended Components

 The *team* has familiarity with using both Artifactory and Sonatype Nexus.
+Both have free and enterprise grade tiers available.

 ## Guidance

-There are a few different reasons why you might consider mirroring the public npm registry.
+It is recommended to use a Proxy/Mirror when possible.
+There are a few different reasons why you might consider this.

 * You need to limit the installation of modules to only a specific set.